FTariq/Git-and-GitHub-Tutorial/README.md

 ## Creating a repository

-We create a 'repository' with git to store our complete file history, insertions/deletions made, backups of previous versions, and so on: this is the main gist of version control.
+Git creates a 'repository' to store our complete file history, insertions/deletions made, backups of previous versions, and so on: this is the main gist of version control.
 There are two ways to start a repository.
 You can create and clone a GitHub repository, or create a local repository and then push to a GitHub repository.

 To clone, create an initial repo on GitHub, with a name, description, and a README.md (this will ensure a master branch has been created, and it's good practice to do so anyway).
 Then to clone this repo to your current local directory:
 ```